t18d/HuangSupplement/docs/dictionary.md

 The idea of [codifying best practice](https://www.chicagomanualofstyle.org/book/ed18/frontmatter/acknow.html#:~:text=codify%20the%20best%20practices) is an oxymoron.

-The best **typographers** pick and choose from the best the history of printing has to offer, whereas **manuals of style** merely codify what each publisher does in-house.
+The best **typographers** pick and choose from the best the history of printing has to offer, whereas a **manual of style** merely codifies what the publisher does in-house.

-Using close-set em dash in place of en dash, for instance, conveys the **implicature** that one hasn't studied any early books.
+**Example:** Using close-set em dash in place of en dash conveys the **implicature** that one hasn't studied any early books.

 <details>
     <summary>Bibliography</summary>